AI-generated Key Takeaways

 Override timestamp

-The Measurement Protocol uses the first timestamp it finds in the following list for each event in the request:
+The Measurement Protocol uses the first timestamp it finds in the following list for each event and user property in the request:

 - The